 What is a Net Premium?

-Another important term worth explaining to the insured is what a net premium is.
+Another important term worth explaining to your client is what a net premium is.
 To understand this concept, you need first to explain what a gross premium is.
-A gross premium is an amount that the insured is expected to pay the insurance company during the insurance contract term.
+A gross premium is an amount that the client is expected to pay the insurance company during the insurance contract term.
 So, if the total premiums amount to $10,000 for a workers’ compensation policy, the gross premium is $10,000.

 A net premium is an amount the policyholder pays to an insurance company, except it doesn’t include any expenses the insurance company incurs due to insuring the plan.
 For example, one expense insurers may not include in the net premium is the cost of reinsurance.
 Many insurance companies purchase reinsurance to protect themselves against large claims that can result in significant financial losses.
 In other words, the policyholder isn’t responsible for the reinsurance cost.